Giantpizzahead/personal-website/_posts/2023-02-19-laundry-simmons.md

 Going out of the middle tower elevator, A tower is on the left, C tower is on the right.

-(Room statuses last updated 3/5/23)
+(Room statuses last updated 4/9/23)

 ### 845
 Next to A tower elevator, going towards B tower.
-1 washer, 2 dryers.
+1 washer, 2 dryers. (?)

 ### 765
 Next to B tower elevator/stairs, going towards C tower.
-2 washers, 2 dryers.
+1 washer, 2 dryers.

 ### 676
 Far-ish from C tower elevator, going towards B tower.
-1 washer, 2 dryers.
+1 washer, 2 dryers. (?)

 ### 529
 Right across from B tower elevator.
-2 washers, 2 dryers.
+1 washer, 2 dryers.

 ### 346
 Next to A tower elevator, going towards B tower.
 2 washers, 2 dryers.